History of Harringay (1750–1880): Hornsey Wood House

 Sports of almost every kind here ready to the seeker.
 Cricket, coursing, rabbit and pigeon shooting, skittles, dutch pins, four corners, quoits and rowing matches…and in the time of the third George, cock-fighting was one of its most popular attractions and was frequently patronised by that "first gentleman in the world" and accomplished scapegrace, his eldest son, who, with the Dukes of York and Clarence, Colonel Hanger, Sheridan, and a host of bon vivans (sic), often sported (here)….

-In 1866 the demand for public recreation spaces overtook the Hornsey Wood Tavern.
+In 1866, the demand for public recreation spaces overtook the Hornsey Wood Tavern.
 The house and its amenities were swept away to make way for the new Finsbury Park.

 Finsbury Park

-In 1841 the people of Finsbury in the City of London petitioned for a park to alleviate conditions of the poor of London.
+In 1841, the people of Finsbury in the City of London petitioned for a park to alleviate the conditions of the poor of London.
 The present-day site of Finsbury Park was one of four suggestions for the location of a park.
 Originally to be named Albert Park, the first plans were drawn up in 1850.
 Renamed Finsbury Park, plans for the park's creation were finally ratified by an Act of Parliament in 1857.
-Despite some considerable local opposition, the park was formally opened on Saturday 7 August 1869.
-The old lake was extended, a tree-lined avenue planted around the park and both an American and ornamental garden laid out.
-Although the park's name was taken from the area where the 19th century benefactors who created it lived, years before Harringay, the Park included, had been part the Finsbury division of the Ossultone Hundred.
+Despite some considerable local opposition, the park was formally opened on Saturday, 7 August 1869.
+The old lake was extended, a tree-lined avenue was planted around the park, and both an American and an ornamental garden were laid out.
+Although the park's name was taken from the area where the 19th-century benefactors who created it lived, years before Harringay, the Park included, had been part of the Finsbury division of the Ossulstone Hundred.